raulcorreia7/todo_app/docs/reverse-spec.md

 - Offline‑friendly via local persistence; no server required.
 - Settings panel is the single place to adjust theme, font, and audio.

+## Sensible Defaults & Additions
+- Task ordering: natural (newest on top or last added) with simple, predictable behavior; manual reorder is optional and can remain out of scope.
+- Quick search: lightweight filter-as-you-type for task titles/descriptions (optional but recommended).
+- Import/Export: simple JSON export/import for tasks and preferences to allow manual backup/restore.
+- Privacy: local‑only by default — no tracking, no data leaves the device; any future integrations must be explicit and opt‑in.
+- PWA (optional): installable experience with offline cache for core assets; respects the same local‑only data policy.
+- Haptics (optional): subtle, device‑appropriate haptic taps for key confirmations where supported and enabled.
+- Onboarding hints: gentle first‑run affordances (e.g., highlight settings/music availability) that disappear quickly.
+- Extensibility: event‑bus friendly; future features can hook into well‑named events without reshaping core flows.

 ## Functional Requirements
 - Tasks
   - Create task with title (required) and optional description.